scepman/scepman-docs/docs/certificate-deployment/jamf/users.md

 ## User Certificates on Devices

-Please add another "Mobile Device Configuration Profile".
+Under Devices -> Configuration Profiles, please add another "Mobile Device Configuration Profile".
 Keep the level at "Device Level", as User Level currently does not support SCEP.
-Then, choose "SCEP" as payload.
+Then, choose "SCEP" as payload On the left side.
 Activate "Use the External Certificate Authority settings to enable Jamf Pro as SCEP proxy for this configuration profile" and enter the following information:

 | Field | Description | Value/Example |
 | :--- | :--- | :--- |